 A lattice attenuator is required for 20-db attenuation at 500 ohms.
 This gives R1 as 410 ohms and R2 as 610 ohms.
+The point to notice with lattice attenuators is that as attenua-

 The point to notice with lattice attenuators is that as attenuation rises both resistors approach the working impedance closely, so that resistance tolerances have a much greater effect on the amount of attenuation.
 It is obvious from Example 5 that a comparatively small change in any resistor would result in a relatively large change in attenuation.
 On the other hand, for low degrees of attenuation, the lattice attenuator gives greater precision without necessity for strict tolerance on resistor values.